CSIS-iLab/india-states/_posts/2021-10-20-the-ministry-of-power-notifies-rules-for-allowing-recovery-of-costs-due-to-a-change-in-law-in-the-electricity-sector.the-ministry-also-notified-rules-for-promoting-power-generation-from-clean-energy-sources.md

 content_type: articles
 breadcrumbs: articles
-title: The Ministry of Power notifies rules for allowing recovery of costs due to a change in law in the electricity sector.
-The ministry also notified rules for promoting power generation from clean energy sources
+title: The Ministry of Power notifies rules for allowing recovery of costs due to a change in law in the electricity sector
 date: 2021-10-20 04:00:00 +0000
 states:
 - Center-State Relations